four young adults standing in an office smiling

 Remember, no matter what role you’re looking for, persistence and preparation are key.
 Your next opportunity could be right around the corner!

-What is a good way to write an application?
+What is a good way to write a job application for a government role?

-Visit Get that job on the Jobs and Skills WA website(Opens in a new tab/window) to see some examples of the STAR writing process.
+Visit Get that job on the Jobs and Skills WA website for more information about writing job applications.

 You might see the terms 'pool', 'talent pool', 'appointment pool' or 'talent register' in some government job advertisements.